Thilde Bech Bruun

 2005: 'Environmental sustainability of shifting cultivation systems in the Nghe An province, Northern Vietnam'.
 A capacity building project financed by the Danish National Development Cooperation, DANIDA and carried out in collaboration with Hanoi Agricultural University.

 Teaching and supervision

-I am responsible for the course ‘Climate Change – An Interdisciplinary Challenge’ which is one of the basic courses under the MSc program in Climate Change at University of Copenhagen.
-I am also teaching at the Interdisciplinary Field Course in Land Use and Natural Resource Management.
-I have been coordinating an educational program in Sustainable Land Use and Natural Resource Management (SLUSE) that involves two Danish Universities and 10 partner universities in South East Asia and Africa (www.sluse.dk.
-I have supervised more than 10 masters' students and four PhD students.
+I am currently responsible for the course ‘Climate Change – An Interdisciplinary Challenge’ which is one of the basic courses under the MSc program in Climate Change at University of Copenhagen.
+I have been coordinating an educational program in Sustainable Land Use and Natural Resource Management (SLUSE) and been responsible for the associated field course that involves two Danish Universities and 10 partner universities in South East Asia and Africa (www.sluse.dk).

 Current PhD students:

 Janelle Marie Sylvester (2021-Now): Drivers of land degradation in agricultural landscapes in Columbia.